sb2nov/mac-setup/JetBrainsIDEs/README.md

 Go to [their website](https://www.jetbrains.com/products.html?fromMenu#type=ide) and select what product you'd like to download.

+Alternatively, use the [Jetbrains Toolbox App](https://www.jetbrains.com/toolbox-app/) to manage product installations.

 ## Pricing

 If you're a **student** or an **instructor** (teaching staff members) all IDEs from JetBrains are free to use.
 You can read more on [their website](https://www.jetbrains.com/student/).
 If you're not a student they still offer a few free Community Edition (CE) IDEs.
 Check out [IntelliJ](https://www.jetbrains.com/idea/) (Java) or [PyCharm Edu](https://www.jetbrains.com/pycharm-edu/).